athomasq/athomasq.github.io/categories/hikari/dagment.md

 ### Summary

-I'm leading a pre-seed round to invest in Dagment, adata business.
+I'm leading a pre-seed round to invest in Dagment, a data business.

 Dagment is pre-revenue, but has what I think is the best product I've seen in their space, with a strong and dedicated founder, a very big market opportunity, and a compelling valuation of USD 2M.